Ramianne is a TV show & movie enthusiastic who loves to reflect on characters and stories. She is particularly character-driven. She/her

 I had to end with my latest obsession, 'Mental'.
 Do you remember France TV Slash?
 France Télévisions' platform dedicated to the youth that 'Skam France' helped to launch successfully?
 Well France TV Slash wasn't done with Nordic shows.
 Its second show, 'Mental', is also an adaptation of Finnish show 'Sekasin', and benefited from 'Skam France' popularity.
 France TV Slash is supposed to be for the youth, so about the youth they talked again, this time in a psychiatric institute.
 If 'Mental' has gone more unnoticed than its predecessor, it deserves as much praise.
 With 'Mental', France TV Slash proved themselves as a new important competitor in the French TV show landscape.

 Pitch: After being arrested, Marvin, 17 years old, managed to enter a youth psychiatric institute called "Les Primevères" instead of going to jail.
-There, he meets new friends, and realise that mental illness is way more complex and human than what he thought.
+There, he meets new friends, and realises that mental illness is way more complex and human than what he thought.
 Think 'Fly Over the Cuckoo's Nest' but with teens.

 Number of seasons: 1 (renewed for a second season).